 What is Waste Management?

 Waste management refers to the processes required to govern waste, from its creation to its disposal or reuse.
-These processes include the discarding, destruction, processing, reuse, recycle, and control, of waste materials.

 The objective of effective waste management is to minimise the amount of non-reusable materials, as well as to protect the environment and general wellbeing of public health.